 - Employment time – if you are an employee, you can satisfy the employment time test by working for at least 39 weeks within the first year at your new job.
 If you are self-employed, the time test is 78 weeks.

 Moving expense deductions add up, so using them may end up as some consolation for the lack of deductions for immigration-related fees.
+Like personal exemptions, moving expense deductions were phased out for tax years 2018 through 2025, but you can deduct your moving expenses if they were incurred during the 2017 tax year or prior.

 - IRS: Taxation of U.S. Resident Aliens